luxysiv/revanced-nonroot/README.md

 **Now, this repository can build more sources and apps.**

-**Notice: Because new Revanced patches, repository only build Revanced apps**

-**Script auto change APK's source if download APK failure.**
+**Script auto change APK's source if download APK failure & merge if bundle**

 **Files upload to R2 Cloudflare**